quicbit/quicbit/readme.md

 solutions can be reassembled into other products and endure as long as the software languages themselves.

+We also write our libraries in adherence to [qb-standard](https://github.com/quicbit-js/qb-standard) usually attaining 100% code coverage.
+Coverage is accomplished relatively easily using our very own [test-kit](https://github.com/quicbit-js/test-kit) which, like all Quicbit software, strives to be as lightweight and simple as we can make it.

 ## Software Repositories

 Quicbit software is organized on GitHub by programming language.
 All Quicbit libraries are available